ayyoubai/Sathtern_ResumeAnalyzer/README.md

 Users can upload their CV directly from the application.

-The frontend accepts PDF files only and performs basic validation before sending the file to the backend.
+The frontend accepts PDF files only and performs client-side validation before sending the file to the backend.

 Supported format: